shbv/azure_ml/optimize_using_hyperdrive_automl/README.md

 -  Evaluation should be done on a separate test dataset instead of validation dataset - since hyperparameter tuning is done on validation dataset & the model could be overfit to this distribution
 -  Use Azure Pipelines to code the pipeline steps, so that pipeline can be visualized in ML studio & can be automated better

---- Remove ---
-## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**